Fluctuating landscapes and heavy tails in animal behavior: Acknowledgements

 \section{Acknowledgements}

-We thank Adrian van Kan, St\'{e}phan Fauve, Federica Ferretti, Tosif Ahamed, Nicola Rigoli and Arghyadip Mukherjee for their comments.
-This work was partially supported by the LabEx ENS-ICFP: ANR-10-LABX-0010/ANR-10-IDEX-0001-02 PSL*.
-AC also acknowledges useful discussions at the Aspen Center for Physics, which is supported by National Science Foundation Grant PHY-1607611.
+We thank Adrian van Kan, St\'{e}phan Fauve, Federica Ferretti, Tosif Ahamed, Nicola Rigolli and Arghyadip Mukherjee for their comments.
+We also thank Antonia Groneberg for sharing the dataset and João Marques for providing insight on larval zebrafish behavior.
+This work was partially supported by the LabEx ENS-ICFP: ANR-10-LABX-0010/ANR-10-IDEX-0001-02 PSL* and by the NIH Grant No. 1RF1NS128865-01.
+A.C. also acknowledges useful discussions at the Aspen Center for Physics, which is supported by the National Science Foundation, Grant No. PHY-1607611.
+G.S. was supported by the European Union’s Horizon 2020 Research and Innovation program under the Marie Skłodowska-Curie Grant No. 813457.

 {A\arabic{equation}}